Rain and Snow for Christmas Travel

-The warm-up gets put on hold today with highs in the upper 40s again.
-There will be a lot less wind than yesterday, but also a lot more clouds in the afternoon.

-We stay mostly cloudy tonight, but won't get as cold.
-Lows will be in the upper 30s and low 40s, which is more typical for an afternoon in late December.

-Thursday will also be mostly cloudy, but we start getting warmer again.
-Highs will be in the low 50s.
+Today will be mostly cloudy, but we start getting warmer again.
+Highs will be in the low 50s along and south of I-80, including in Omaha.
+North of I-80, 40s will be more common.

 Winter starts Thursday night, but it won't start with snow.
-We'll just see some light rain in some cities southeast of Omaha late Thursday night and overnight.
+We'll just see some light rain in cities mainly southeast of Omaha.
+The rain will start to move into southeast Nebraska towards the end of the evening commute.
+It expands towards Omaha and into western Iowa tonight and should be gone by the Friday morning commute.
+Even southeast of Omaha, the rain won't be for everyone.

-We start to see a little more sunshine Friday as we warm up into the mid 50s.
-That will put us about 20 degrees above average!

-How warm has it been this month?
-So far, we are about 5.0 degrees above average two-thirds through December.
-With this mild stretch of weather into the holiday weekend, we could have a top 10 warmest December on record for Omaha, dating back to 1871.
+Friday will start in the low 40s with mostly cloudy skies.
+We'll start to get more sunshine out in the afternoon as skies clear from west to east.
+Highs will be in the low 50s in most cities.

+It starts to get breezy Saturday, but we keep warming up with mostly cloudy skies.
+Highs will be in the upper 50s.
+A few spotty showers are possible during the day, but rain becomes more likely Saturday night.

 Mostly Cloudy